jcachong/homepage/static/pages/site.md

 ## About this site

-This site is comprised of plain JavaScript, HTML, and CSS on the frontend and a Node.js server on the backend without the use of any frameworks.
+This site is comprised of plain JavaScript, HTML, and CSS on the frontend and a Node.js server on the backend without using any frameworks.

 The font used for the headers is
 <a href="https://fonts.google.com/specimen/Prata" target="_blank">Prata</a>,